ksdfg/horrible_downloader/README.md

 ## Scheduled Checks

 Every 15 minutes, horrible downloader checks to see if any new episodes of the anime in your currently watching list have been released.
 If they have, a popup appears which asks if you want to start the downloads.
 The checks occur in the background and won't disturb your day-to-day usage of your pc.
-This way you will be able to download new episodes as soon as you can!<br/><br/>
+This way you will be able to download new episodes as soon as you can!
+If the check does find new episodes to download, then it will create a popup that asks if you want to start downloads now and then wait for 1 minute.
+If you do not press okay in 1 minute then it will cancel the download.<br/><br/>

 <hr />